lidofinance/lido-improvement-proposals/LIPS/lip-32.md

 ## Motivation

 GateSeal v1 was intentionally designed as an inconvenient temporary solution to motivate DAO Ops to find a permanent solution.
 Since GateSeal has become the permanent solution, it must be streamlined and designed for long‑term reliability and maintainability.
-As a result, the original design now leads to avoidable governance overhead, outdated hard‑coded limits, error‑prone incident response, and repeated committee coordination burden
+As a result, the original design now leads to avoidable governance overhead, outdated hard‑coded limits, error‑prone incident response, and repeated committee coordination burden.

 1. **Governance overhead.** Replacing an expiring GateSeal requires a full governance cycle, even if the committee remains operational.
    *Committee-owned prolongations* prove liveness and remove routine replacement votes.